HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/sprint_reporting_dashboard.md

 Some options to consider include:

-1. Files stored in S3 buckets (e.g. csv)
+1. Files stored in S3 buckets (e.g. json, csv)
 2. Separate schema in our existing Postgres database
 3. Self-hosted OLAP database (e.g. ClickHouse)
 4. Third-party managed data warehouse (e.g. Snowflake)

 The criteria that should inform this decision include:

-1. TODO
+- Can the warehouse support both structured and unstructured data?
+- How easy is it to query the data for ad hoc reporting and analysis?
+- What kind of access controls does the warehouse provide?
+- Can open source contributors host their own version of this data warehouse?

 ### Definition of done
 <!-- Required -->